The FMC Act Part 4 provisions and obligations apply to Supervisors. See our governance pages for more information.

 Supervisors must comply with the Securities Trustees and Statutory Supervisors Act 2011 (the Supervisors Act) and supporting regulations.
 Compliance involves the following activities:

-We expect each report under section 46 to comply fully with section 46(a) and the obligations in section 46(b) to:
+We expect each report under section 203 to fully comply with sections 203(1)(a) and 203(1)(b) to tell us:

 A date range can be provided.
 You need to tell us if you do not plan further action.

 Following the initial section 203 notification, we may ask the supervisor for reports on the progress and success of the action taken by the supervisor to ensure the supervised entity is taking remedial action.
 We should be told if the supervised entity does not respond to the supervisor's plan.